 Upon returning to Butte County as a single mother, I took nursing classes, began teaching Pilates, and studied acupuncture and Chinese herbs for a couple years before returning to my hearts joy, studio art at California State University-Chico attaining a BA option studio art and art education, and a Masters in Interdisciplinary Studies in Art Education: PreK - Older Adult.
 My thesis was titled "Community Building with Socially Engaged Art and Art Education" and my life exemplifies that title.
 In 2019 I completed a Single Subject Teaching Credential in Visual Arts.

-Currently, my time is spent journeying between my home in Chico and in and around the Camp Fire burn Scar.
-I teach K-8 art part time at Children's Community Charter School Paradise, lead community art projects and assist families rebuild homes as a disaster case manager.
+Between 2018 and the close of 2021, my time was spent journeying between my home in Chico and in and around the Camp Fire burn Scar.
+I taught K-8 art part time at Children's Community Charter School Paradise, lead community art projects while assisting families to rebuild homes as a disaster case manager.
 I've recently became a Rebuild Specialist and successfully assisted several Camp Fire Survivors in long recovery goals to rebuild their homes.
 My goals are to find a niche using techniques that activate the imagination and critical thinking to engage the creative mind.
 Knowing the arts solves big problems, I begin each day with Pure Motivation.
 The most important thing that keeps me focused with purpose daily is my spiritual commitments and vow to live selflessly with wisdom and compassion so that I can be of benefit to every person I come in contact with and beyond.

 Online art educator portfolio: